-HP 131 TS Team Sports (1)
+HP 131TS Team Sports (1)

-A variety of skill-orientated activities taught for physiological, educational, social, and recreational value.
-Daily physical activity is required which will include skill development and game situations.
+A variety of skill-orientated activities are taught for physiological, educational, social, and recreational value.
+Daily physical activity is required, including skill development and game situations.
 The conceptual understanding of the game will include rules, strategies, terminology, and history.
 Course may be repeated for credit; cumulative maximum hours 2.
 An additional fee may be charged.

-HP 131FB Varsity Sports Men's Football (1)
+HP 131WC Varsity Sports Women's Cheer

-This course is restricted to varsity football athletes who compete in men's football.
-Student athletes practice daily during the season and compete weekly.
-This course offers athletic and character development for student athletes interested in competing at the junior college level and beyond.
+This course is restricted to varsity women cheer athletes who compete in women's cheer.
+Studentathletes practice daily during the season and compete regularly during the season.
+This course offers athletic and character development for student-athletes interested in competing at the junior college level and beyond.
+Course may be repeated for credit; cumulative maximum hours 2.

-HP 131S Varsity Sports Soccer (1)
+HP 131WS1, HP 131WS2 Varsity Sports Women's Soccer (1, 1)

-This course is restricted to varsity soccer athletes.
-Student athletes practice daily during the season and compete weekly.
-This course offers athletic and character development for student athletes interested in competing at the junior college level and beyond.
+This course is restricted to varsity athletes who compete in soccer.
+Student-athletes practice daily during the season and compete weekly.
+This course offers athletic and character development for student-athletes interested in competing at the junior college level and beyond.
+Course may be repeated for credit; cumulative maximum hours 2.
+An additional fee may be charged.